 - The computer operates at a very high level of performance.

-- There is the potential for more heat generation.
+- There is a potential for more heat generation.

 - Processor performance is not optimized during short idle periods.